The Bamboozle

 The Bamboozle (Note: The 2023 revival is simply named “Bamboozle”, dropping the “The”) was an annual three-day music festival which was held in New Jersey from 2003 to 2012, and was scheduled for a 2023 revival in Atlantic City by its founder.
 Every year, new bands competed for spots during the two days.
 The event evolved out of the Skate and Surf Festival.
 The 2012 event was the final one of its original run, as founder John D'Esposito subsequently left Bamboozle due to creative differences with organizing partners.

 History

 Early versions

-In 2003, The Great Bamboozle - originally known as Skate & Surf - was held from May 30 to June 1 at Convention Hall in Asbury Park, New Jersey, with headliners Keller Williams, the Roots, and Dark Star Orchestra.
+In 2003, The Great Bamboozle - originally known as Skate & Surf - was held from May 30 to June 1 at THE STONE PONY in Asbury Park, New Jersey, with headliners Keller Williams, the Roots, Medeski, Martin & Wood and Dark Star Orchestra, with opening acts Bamm Hollow, New Blood Revival.

 The 2004 event remained at Convention Hall, expanding from four stages to six, and took place from June 4 to 6, with G. Love and Special Sauce, moe., and Sonic Youth headlining.
 Other acts appearing included Xavier Rudd, Tristan Prettyman, Matt Nathanson, the Brakes, Days Awake, Dujeous, Kaki King, Blue Highway, Railroad Earth, RAQ, Raisinhill, Antigone Rising, Corn Mo, M. Ward, Stellastarr, My Morning Jacket, Jesse Malin, Patti Smith, Lake Trout, Ambulance LTD, French Kicks, Apollo Sunshine, Steel Train, and Nicole Atkins.